-In our last post we discussed three major innovations that led to the formalization of infection control.
+In earlier posts we discussed three major innovations that led to the formalization of infection control.
 Now we'll see what four elements make up a hospital's infection control strategy.

 1. Hand hygiene

 Remember poor Dr. Semmelweiss?
 If he lived today, he would be glad to see that hand hygiene finally receives the recognition it deserves.
 However, it just might push him over the edge to learn that, on average, doctors still only wash their hands 50% of the time between patients.
 Hand-washing campaigns do much to remind staff, but research shows that efforts must be on-going rather than short-term "events."
 It is important for patients and visitors to maintain hand hygiene as well as the general public.
 No special techniques or soaps are required - just regular soap and water for 20 seconds, making sure to clean between fingers.
 Oh, and drying them properly after you wash is also important: Using paper towels is the best way to remove bacteria (hot-air dryers actually increase bacterial levels by spraying them around the environment.)